-In connection with the closing of our initial public offering of Class A common stock on June 4, 2020 (the TPO"), we effected certain organizational transactions which we refer to as the "Transactions."
+In connection with the closing of our initial public offering of Class A common stock on June 4, 2020 (the "IPO"), we effected certain organizational transactions which we refer to as the "Transactions."
 As used in this proxy statement, unless otherwise indicated, references to:

-- "we," "us," "our," the "Company," "Shift4" and similar references refer to: (1) Shift4 Payments, Inc., and, unless otherwise stated, all of its subsidiaries, including Shift4 Payments, LLC and, unless otherwise stated, all of its subsidiaries, and (2) prior to the completion of the Transactions, to Shift4 Payments, LLC and, unless otherwise stated, all of its subsidiaries. - "Blocker Companies" refers to certain direct and/or indirect owners of LLC Interests (as defined below) in Shift4 Payments, LLC, collectively, prior to the Transactions that are taxable as corporations for U.S. federal income tax purposes and each of which is an affiliate of Searchlight (as defined below). - "Blocker Shareholders" refers to the owners of Blocker Companies, collectively, prior to the Transactions. - "Continuing Equity Owners" prior to May 24, 2022 refers collectively to Searchlight, our Founder (as defined below) and their respective permitted transferees that own LLC Interests after the Transactions and who may redeem at each of their options, in whole or in part from time to time, their LLC Interests for, at our election (determined solely by our independent directors (within the meaning of the rules of the New York Stock Exchange) who are disinterested), cash or newly-issued shares of our Class A common stock.
-Searchlight was a Continuing Equity Owner prior to May 24, 2022.
-From May 24, 2022 onwards, our Founder is a Continuing Equity Owner. - "LLC Interests" refers to the common units of Shift4 Payments, LLC, including those that we purchased directly from Shift4 Payments, LLC with the proceeds from the IPO and the concurrent private placement and the common units of Shift4 Payments, LLC that we acquired from the Former Equity Owners in connection with the consummation of the Transactions. - "Founder" refers to Jared Isaacman, our Founder, Chief Executive Officer, Chairman of the Board of Directors and the sole stockholder of Rook Holdings Inc. - "Former Equity Owner" refers to FPOS Holding Co., Inc. who exchanged its LLC Interests for shares of our Class A common stock (to be held by the Former Equity Owner either directly or indirectly) in connection with the consummation of the Transactions. - "Rook" refers to Rook Holdings Inc., a Delaware corporation wholly owned by our Founder and for which our Founder is the sole stockholder. - · "Searchlight" refers to Searchlight Capital Partners, L.P., a Delaware limited partnership, and certain funds affiliated with Searchlight. - · "Shift4 Payments LLC Agreement" refers to Shift4 Payments, LLC's amended and restated limited liability company agreement.
+- "we," "us," "our," the "Company," "Shift4" and similar references refer to Shift4 Payments, Inc., and, unless otherwise stated, all of its subsidiaries, including Shift4 Payments, LLC and, unless otherwise stated, all of its subsidiaries. - "Blocker Companies" refers to certain direct and/or indirect owners of LLC Interests (as defined below) in Shift4 Payments, LLC, collectively, prior to the Transactions that are taxable as corporations for U.S. federal income tax purposes and each of which is an affiliate of Searchlight (as defined below). - "Blocker Shareholders" refers to the owners of Blocker Companies, collectively, prior to the Transactions. - "Continuing Equity Owners" refers collectively to Rook, Searchlight and certain affiliates of Searchlight, who may redeem at each of their options, in whole or in part from time to time, their LLC Interests for, at our election, cash or newly-issued shares of Shift4 Payments, Inc.'s Class A common stock. - "LLC Interests" refers to the common units of Shift4 Payments, LLC. - "Founder" refers to Jared Isaacman, our Founder, Chief Executive Officer, Chairman of the Board of Directors and the sole stockholder of Rook (as defined below). - "Rook" refers to Rook Holdings Inc., a Delaware corporation wholly owned by our Founder and for which our Founder is the sole stockholder. - "Searchlight" refers to Searchlight Capital Partners, L.P., a Delaware limited partnership, and certain of its affiliated funds. - · "Shift4 Payments LLC Agreement" refers to Shift4 Payments, LLC's amended and restated limited liability company agreement.

-SHIFT4 PAYMENTS, INC. 2202 N. Irving St. Allentown, Pennsylvania 18109 PROXY STATEMENT
+SHIFT4 PAYMENTS, INC. 3501 Corporate Parkway Center Valley, Pennsylvania

+PROXY STATEMENT

-This proxy statement is furnished in connection with the solicitation by the Board of Directors of Shift4 Payments, Inc. of proxies to be voted at our 2023 Annual Meeting of Stockholders to be held on Friday, June 9, 2023 (the "Annual Meeting"), at 12:00 p.m.
+This proxy statement is furnished in connection with the solicitation by the Board of Directors of Shift4 Payments, Inc. of proxies to be voted at our 2024 Annual Meeting of Stockholders to be held on Friday, June 7, 2024 (the "Annual Meeting"), at 12:00 p.m.
 Eastern Time and at any continuation, postponement or adjournment of the Annual Meeting.
 The Annual Meeting will be a completely virtual meeting, which will be conducted via live webcast.
-You will be able to attend the Annual Meeting online and submit your questions during the Annual Meeting by visiting www.virtualshareholdermeeting.com/FOUR2023 and entering your 16-digit control number included in your Notice of Internet Availability of Proxy Materials. on your proxy card or on the instructions that accompanied your proxy materials.
+You will be able to attend the Annual Meeting online and submit your questions during the Annual Meeting by visiting www.virtualshareholdermeeting.com/FOUR2024 and entering your 16-digit control number included in your Notice of Internet Availability of Proxy Materials, on your proxy card or on the instructions that accompanied your proxy materials.